Jersey Bearcats

 The Jersey Bearcats are a professional indoor football team based in Roselle, New Jersey.
 They are currently members of American Arena League and have played their home games at the Warinanco Sports Center over the last 3 seasons, if not longer.
-They are owned by AJ Roque and Jermaine Sanders, with Roque also serving as general manager and head coach.
+They are owned by AJ Roque, with Roque also serving as general manager and head coach.
 They were AAL2 champions in 2023.

 History

-The Bearcats were founded in 2018 by former players AJ Roque and Jermaine Sanders as a way to bring the indoor sports to smaller communities.
-They debuted as a charter members of the American Arena League in 2021 after joining the league the year prior.
+The Bearcats were founded in 2018 by former player AJ Roque as a way to bring the indoor sports to smaller communities.
+Debuting as a charter member of the American Arena League in 2021 after joining the league the year prior.

 2023

 On July 8, 2023, the Bearcats defeated the Steel City Stampede 39-18 to win the Championship Bowl I title game.

 2024

 On April 15, the Bearcats began their 2024 campaign as defending AAL2 Champions facing the team they defeated in the 2023 finals, the Steel City Stampede.
 They would later slaughter the Stampede on June 15 in round one of the 2024 AAL2 Playoffs 40-0 to advance to the semi-finals against the Wheeling Miners.
 They would lose to the Miners 27-18 ending their season.